Drop Tower (Six Flags): Giant Drop

 The three original drop towers, opening in 1996 and 1997 at Carowinds, California's Great America, and Canada's Wonderland are Giant Drop models.
 They feature either four, five or six cars fitting four people on each one.
-Wonderland and Great America's models fall at a top speed of 62 mi/h and are 227 ft tall, while Carowinds' model fell at 56 mi/h and is 160 ft tall.
+Wonderland and Great America's models fall at a top speed of 62 mi/h and are 227 ft tall, while Carowinds' model fell at 56 mi/h and was 160 ft tall.

 All three were originally painted in rainbow colors with race track decals.
-When Cedar fair owned the parks in 2006, the one in California was giving an only purple and red scheme.
+When Cedar Fair took ownership of the parks in 2006, the ride in California received a new purple and red color scheme.
 In 2019, Drop Tower at California's Great America was given a brown and green tree-like paint scheme, paying homage to Northern California forests.
-On Canada’s Wonderland’s installation retains its original color scheme.
+The installation at Canada’s Wonderland still retains its original color scheme.

 Gyro Drop

 The two latest drop towers, installed in 1999 at Kings Island and 2003 at Kings Dominion, are Gyro Drop models with one large circular car, reaching speeds of 67 and 72 mi/h, respectively.
-Both the Kings Island and Kings Dominion ride claim to be the tallest Gyro Drop towers in the world.
+Both Kings Island and Kings Dominion claim their respective attractions to be the tallest Gyro Drop towers in the world.
 Kings Island’s tower is measured as the tallest in the world, while Kings Dominion's tower utilizes brakes positioned closer to the ground, producing a longer drop than the tower at Kings Island.
 The Kings Island variant also spins on the way up, giving riders a view of the whole park.